Come into My World: Music video

 The video was directed by French director Michel Gondry and updated a concept he had already used for Neneh Cherry's "Feel It" music video.
 The video was shot in one on 8 September 2002 at the intersection of Rue du Point du Jour and Rue de Solférino, within the Boulogne-Billancourt suburb of Paris.
 Fifty extras were on hand, including Russian actor Sacha Bourdo.
 The video, which took fifteen days to design and digitally master, features Minogue strolling around the intersection.
-Every time she completes a full circle, a duplicate of her appears through one of the stores, and by the end of the video there are four distinct Minogue duplicates amidst an extremely chaotic scene with each background extra also depicted four times.
+Every time she completes a full circle, a duplicate of her appears from the Dry Cleaners, and by the end of the video there are four distinct Minogue duplicates amidst an extremely chaotic scene with each background extra also depicted four times.
 The video ends with a fifth Minogue emerging as the start of a further iteration is glimpsed while the picture fades out.

 A reviewer from Slant Magazine placed the video for "Come into My World" at the top of their Best of the Aughts: Music Videos list.
 The reviewer compared the video to Zbigniew Rybczyński's short animated film, Tango.
 Pitchfork Media placed it at number 14 on their The Top 50 Music Videos of the 2000s list.

 Scott Plagenhoef said of the video: "Arguably the most re-watchable video of the decade, Michel Gondry pulls out the 'Star Guitar' multiplication trick and applies it to Kylie and the streets of Paris."
 Complex placed it at number 79 on their list "Top 100 Music Videos of the 2000s".
 Rolling Stone magazine placed the song at number 59 on their list of the "100 Greatest Music Videos" in July 2021.